63Klabs/atlantis-tutorials/tutorials/02-advanced-api-gateway-lambda-cache-data-node/part-02.md

 If you re-use an S3 bucket or DynamoDb definition among several templates you can store that template in S3.

-The application infrastructure template separates out the definitions for `Dashboard` and `Swagger` to make the overall template more manageable.
+The application infrastructure template separates out the definitions for `Dashboard` and `openapi-spec` to make the overall template more manageable.
 Instead of S3, these are included in the same application infrastructure directory so that they can be customized to suit your application's needs.
-If you examine the `dashboard` and `swagger` template files you'll see they are quite lengthy, written in json and would clutter up the main template.
+If you examine the `dashboard` and `openapi-spec` template files you'll see they are quite lengthy, written in json and would clutter up the main template.

 ```yaml
 Resources: